How it works

 You might want to start by surveying your consumer base, for example by launching a survey through your newsletter (we can help with this).
 Or, to maximise your profits, ask people who aren’t yet using your company, and work out what you need to do to attract their business.

-This set of questions will help you think about your brand’s story: your “why?”
+This set of questions will help you think about your brand’s story, whether you’re in beauty, fintech, or beverage branding: your “why?”
 By putting the reason why you do what you do at the centre of your messaging, the image you will create will be full-bodied and high-impact.

 Many consumer purchases aren’t about logic or reason, but emotion.
 Of course, the product must fill a need, but for your specific brand to be chosen (when in any given space, there are many companies offering the exact same thing), it has to connect emotionally.
 This is especially true if your product is a nice addition to a consumers life, rather than a necessity (if you’re selling bath bombs rather than toothpaste, for example).